Apple iPhone 15 Pro Max vs Google Pixel 9 Pro XL

 +Which is better: Apple iPhone 15 Pro Max or Google Pixel 9 Pro XL?

-Apple iPhone 15 Pro Max is the better choice if you prioritize first iphone to support apple intelligence features.
+Apple iPhone 15 Pro Max is the better choice if you prioritize performance.
 Google Pixel 9 Pro XL wins if you value industry-leading 7-year software support commitment.
 Both are rated highly (4.8★ vs 4.4★), so consider your specific needs and budget.

 +What are the main differences between Apple iPhone 15 Pro Max and Google Pixel 9 Pro XL?

-Key differences: Apple iPhone 15 Pro Max offers first iphone to support apple intelligence features, while Google Pixel 9 Pro XL stands out with industry-leading 7-year software support commitment.
-Consider that Apple iPhone 15 Pro Max charging speed is capped at 27w wired and 15w wireless (slower than newer models).
+Key differences: Apple iPhone 15 Pro Max offers strong performance, while Google Pixel 9 Pro XL stands out with industry-leading 7-year software support commitment.
 Meanwhile, Google Pixel 9 Pro XL 8k video recording is not native on-device (requires cloud-based video boost processing).
 Check the detailed specs table above for a complete comparison.

 Affiliate disclosure